What to Eat (and Avoid) When You're Pregnant

 Meat (cold cuts, hot dogs, burgers and more)

-Eating meat during pregnancy is safe, as long as it is cooked.
-So say goodbye to rare burgers and steaks-if that's your thing.
+Eating meat during pregnancy is safe, as long as it is fully cooked to a safe temperature.
+It's best to avoid rare burgers and steaks during your pregnancy—if those are typically your thing.
 Eating raw or undercooked meat can expose you to two dangerous bacteria, Listeria and Toxoplasma.
 Listeriosis can cross the placenta and increase the risk of miscarriage, preterm labor or stillbirth.

 You may have heard to stay away from some cheeses if you are pregnant.
 But feta, Brie, Camembert and other soft cheeses are safe to eat as long as they are made from pasteurized milk.
 Pasteurization destroys harmful bacteria, but eating unpasteurized cheeses carries a risk of exposure to Listeria or E Coli.
 You don't want to take that risk when you are pregnant since these infections can harm both you and your baby.
 Be sure to check the label on your cheese, which will let you know if it's pasteurized.
-Most soft cheeses at the supermarket are actually made with pasteurized milk.
+Most soft cheeses at the supermarket are actually made with pasteurized milk, but it's always good to check the label to be sure.
 If you're eating out, ask your server if the cheese you're ordering is pasteurized.

 Pregnant or not, eating raw or undercooked eggs can cause foodborne illness from Salmonella.
 However, it's estimated that in the U.S. only 1 in 10,000 to 1 in 30,000 eggs is infected with Salmonella.
 If you do get sick, you'll suffer from a combination of nausea, stomach cramps, diarrhea or vomiting, but it shouldn't affect your growing baby.
 In rare instances, bacteria can get into your blood, which could cause sepsis in the uterus, a life-threatening infection.
 To stay on the safe side, cook eggs thoroughly (no runny yolks) and avoid raw eggs in raw dough and batter, homemade condiments like Caesar dressing and mayonnaise, and homemade ice creams.

 Many women have been scared away from eating fish during pregnancy due to the mercury content, but not all fish are created equal.
-In fact, certain types of fish are good for your baby's development (see Omega-3s below).
+In fact, certain types of fish are good for your baby's development as they are full of healthy omega-3 fatty acids.
 Avoid shark, swordfish, mackerel, tilefish and tuna steaks, which are high in mercury.
 Mercury can interfere with the baby's developing nervous system and brain.
 Otherwise, it is safe to consume up to 12 ounces of low-mercury fish each week.
 This includes salmon, trout, sardines, shrimp and canned tuna.
 Limit canned albacore tuna to no more than 6 ounces per week, which is about one standard can.

 Steer clear of sushi, smoked seafood and ceviche.
 Raw fish and shellfish could be contaminated with fish-borne parasites or Norovirus.
 Fish-borne parasites can cause anemia in the mother, decreasing the supply of oxygen and nutrients to the growing baby.

 It's recommended that during pregnancy you limit your caffeine intake to 200 mg daily (about 1.5 cups of coffee).
 The research on caffeine consumption during pregnancy is conflicting.
 Studies have raised concerns about too much caffeine and miscarriages, preterm birth and low birth weight.
-While some studies show no relationship between caffeine intake and miscarriages, one study found that when women had higher amounts of caffeine (> 200 mg per day), they had an increased risk of miscarriage.
+While some studies show no relationship between caffeine intake and miscarriages, one study found that when pregnant folks had higher amounts of caffeine (> 200 mg per day), they had an increased risk of miscarriage.
 More studies are needed in this area.
 There is also not enough evidence to confirm that caffeine causes growth restrictions.
 For now, you can enjoy a cup (or two) of java every day, which keeps you in the recommended range of less than 200 mg of caffeine.
-One 8-ounce cup of coffee has about 137 mg caffeine.
-Fun fact: Espresso has less (about 65-75 mg caffeine in one shot), so order a latte if you want to be extra cautious.
+One 8-ounce cup of coffee has about 100 mg caffeine.

 Don't Miss: Healthy Recipes for Pregnancy